EvidentSecurity/esp-sdk-python/docs/CustomSignatureDefinitionsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.CustomSignatureDefinitionsApi()
-custom_signature_definition_id = 56 # int | Custom Signature Definition Id
+custom_signature_definition_id = 56 # int | ID of Custom Signature Definition

 try:
-    # A successful call to this API activates and returns a specific custom signature definition identified by the id parameter.
+    # A successful call to this API marks the definition for activation.
+The definition will go into the 'validating' state and will be tested before activating.
 The definition must have a status of editable to be activated.
     api_response = api_instance.activate(custom_signature_definition_id)
     pprint(api_response)
 except ApiException as e: